joshuacox/katacoda-scenarios/LearnToCollaborateWithGit/step5.md

 `git diff`{{execute}}

-If you messed and overwrote the file instead of appending this will be very evident at this point, as it will you show that you are removing everyone elses name!
+If you messed and overwrote the file instead of appending this will be very evident at this point, as the diff will show you that you are removing everyone elses name!

 Now commit your changes: